-- improving the quality of Board or committee discussions on key matters; - maintaining an effective relationship between the Board and management; - identifying how specific issues in the past year could have been handled better; - identifying specific issues that should be discussed in the future; and - identifying any other matter of importance to Board or committee functioning.
+- improving the quality of Board or committee discussions on key matters; - maintaining an effective relationship between the Board and management; - identifying how specific issues in the past year could have been handled better; - \bullet identifying specific issues that should be discussed in the future; and - identifying any other matter of importance to Board or committee functioning.

-The Board and each committee, as the case may be, review the results of the assessments and identify areas of focus for future years and any necessary follow-up actions.
+The Board and each committee review the results of the assessments and identify areas of focus for future years and any necessary follow-up actions.